Fused Spatial Point Process Intensity Estimation with Varying Coefficients on Complex Constrained Domains: Conclusion

 \section{Conclusion}

 In this study, we propose a varying coefficient log-linear intensity model, referred to as the SVCI model, for the visualization and analysis of spatial point processes.
-We utilize a graph fused lasso regularization to estimate the clustering patterns of the regression coefficients, which allow practitioners to capture discontinuous changes in space.
+We utilize a graph fused lasso regularization to estimate the clustering patterns of the regression coefficients.
 The method guarantees spatially contiguous clustering configurations with highly flexible cluster shapes and data-driven cluster sizes.
-It supplements the current research on intensity estimation, which primarily focuses on relatively smooth intensity functions or spatially constant regression coefficients.
+It supplements the current research on intensity estimation, which primarily focuses on relatively smooth intensity functions without covariates or spatially constant regression coefficients.
 The method also has the advantage of being applicable to a broad range of complex domains such as line networks and spatial domains with irregular boundaries.
 The computation of the model is made highly efficient by using a proximal gradient optimization algorithm.
-Numerical studies show that our method produces fast and accurate estimation results.
-We apply the method to identify spatially heterogeneous patterns in the determinants of Toronto crime events and the intensity of traffic accidents in Western Australia.
+Numerical studies show that our method produces more accurate intensity estimations than several competing methods such as the KDE-based methods \citep{mcswiggan2017kernel,rakshit2019fast} and the resample-smoothing Voronoi intensity estimation method \citep{moradi2019resample}, when intensity functions exhibit discontinuous changes on linear networks.
+The computation of SVCI is in general reasonable compared to its competitors considered in this paper.
+The method is applied to identify spatially heterogeneous patterns in the determinants of Toronto crime events and the intensity of traffic accidents in Western Australia.